andy139/GitHub-Tutorial/READme.md

 ## How often to Commit and Push?

 Frequently.
-Pushing to GitHub is good practice!!!
+Pushing to GitHub is good practice!
 And allows use to back up your work and make your code more portable!!